Teaching for the Honors Program

 Faculty may propose courses for the Honors Program at any time by contacting Dr. Mark Law at email@example.com.
 Please discuss such proposals with your department chair before submitting.

 (Un)common Reading Program

 Each semester, the Honors Program offers a selection of one-credit courses based on a single book.
 Past examples include War and Peace, The Inferno, Democracy in America, and Alice in Sunderland (a graphic novel).
 Books from any genre are allowed (fiction, nonfiction, graphic novels, etc.) and instructors are encouraged to be daring in their choices.
 No salary is offered for teaching these courses, but the Honors Program does offer $1,000 in professional development funds (to be used for travel, materials, etc.).
-Proposals may be sent to the director, Dr. Kevin Knudson at email@example.com.
+Proposals may be sent to the director, Dr. Mark Law at firstname.lastname@example.org.

 Deadlines: January 15 for Fall Semester courses; September 15 for Spring Semester courses

 Honors Investigation Teams (HITs)

 This pilot project launched in Spring 2013.
 Honors Investigation Teams are small groups of students (limited to 15) who work with faculty to study and seek original solutions to technological or social problems.
 These projects must have a strong experiential learning component.
 The goal is for students to work in an interdisciplinary project-based environment to engage in learning and community involvement.
 Students will apply to participate in a HIT and will enroll in a 3-credit section of IDH 3931 associated to the project.